 ELITISM - A mortgage that is too costly, is every bit a chain around your neck as with these poor fellows.
 What gives any human the right to enslave another human being?
 The answer to that is the State.
 When the State promotes practices that, in effect, allow one human to profit so hugely at the expense of other humans - then the State is party to promoting slavery.
-Those councils that allow houses to be built that nobody can afford on an average wage, are promoting slavery.
+Those councils that allow houses to be built that nobody can afford on an average wage, are promoting financial slavery and a hard life with little chance of escape other than when that depart this world.
 Planning consents should only be given to affordable housing in the £50 - 80,000 range, depending on wages in your area.
-A young couple should be able to live comfortably on their wage and raise a family - not slave for years to pay ridiculous rents and make some people rich.
+A young couple should be able to live comfortably on their wage and raise a family - not slave for years to pay ridiculous rents and make some people rich and the majority poor.
 The system is totally corrupt and has been for years.

 As soon as you are 18, why not vote for Financial Emancipation.
 You will need to find a party with a manifesto that radically revises current planning practices.
 It will be a kind of economic revolution that the current slave traders (landlords and bankers) will react to with more more brown envelopes slipped into party funds.
 The ruling elite will not want their boats rocked.
 Challenge is happening in Greece at the moment where the young are voting out the corrupt establishment, for change to a fairer society.
 The radical left-wing party Syriza won the general elections in January 2015 in Greece with nearly 36 percent of the vote.
 Unshackle yourself and your children - why don't you.